alphonse92/vplplusplus_composer/readme.md

 ![issue](/docs/images/diagrams/components/localhostjailissue.png?raw=true "issue")

+To resolve this issue, you need to ensure your PC can reach the jail.

-3. Open the file /etc/hosts/
+1. Open the file /etc/hosts/
-4. Add to the end of document the next line `127.0.0.1 jail`
+2. Add to the end of document the next line `127.0.0.1 jail`
-5. Flush the dns cache  `sudo dscacheutil -flushcache`
+3. Flush the dns cache  `sudo dscacheutil -flushcache`

 To test all is ok, just open the browser and open `http://jail:$JAIL_PORT/OK`